viraj-kabbur/user_manuals/school-admin/create-a-class-with-realboard.md

 ### **- Click on 'Creating a Global Citizenship Class with RealBoard'**

 * The prominent box titled **"Creating a Global Citizenship Class with RealBoard"** allows you to start the process of creating a new class focused on Global Citizenship.
-* **Total Classes:** Next to this title, teachers will also see a counter indicating how many classes are currently active (e.g., "Total Classes: 21").\
+* **Total Classes:** Next to this title, teacher/professor will also see a counter indicating how many classes are currently active (e.g., "Total Classes: 21").\

 ## **2. Selecting Class Types in RealLives**